 Performance and Benchmarking

-Scoro system runs on multiple data centres and includes both private servers and cloud platforms.
+Scoro’s system runs on multiple data centres and cloud platforms.
 The computing power can be expanded or decreased based on the usage requirements.

 Customer environments are vertically scalable.
 Depending on the usage levels, we can move the site to other, larger or quicker hardware solutions.

 Scoro is continuously working on making the product faster.
 This includes improving the code base and also testing new solutions.